Hurstpierpoint

 The village was once chiefly one long street running east and west and most of the buildings in it are of the 18th century or later.
 The late 20th Century and early 21st Century saw Hurstpierpoint expanding greatly with new homes built north, east and west of the village.

 Hurstpierpoint hosts the Hurst Festival which takes place every summer and has an active Scouts and Guides Groups.

+Established in 1962, the Hurstpierpoint Society is a village organization with over 1,300 members, dedicated to enhancing and safeguarding the village surroundings and examining local planning proposals.

 Geography

 The village is built on a sandstone ridge, 145 ft above sea level, running east and west across the parish, on the road from Lewes to Albourne.
 This is crossed in the centre of the village by Cuckfield Road which goes north to Cuckfield.
 Hurstpierpoint is located close to the A23.

 History

 The Hurstpierpoint manor held all the land in a giant parish.
 Before the Norman Conquest it was owned by Earl Godwin.
-The settlement was mentioned in the Domesday Book of 1086.
+In the Domesday Book of 1086, the settlement was named as Herst in the ancient hundred of Buttinghill.
 After the Conquest, it was held by the de Pierpoints for many centuries.